Page created on March 23, 2019. Last updated on April 19, 2022 at 16:58

 - Non-shivering thermogenesis (uncoupling in brown adipose tissue)

-- Skin vasodilation
+- Skin vasodilation and vasoconstriction

 - Piloerection – erection of the small hairs on the skin